 Sometimes, owners want to make their own houses and homes for their pets.
-For guinea pigs, owners get certain materials and make a small house, but often they make it from pine wood.
-This is not as bad as using pine bedding.
+For guinea pigs, owners often make their houses using pine wood.
+This is not as bad as using pine as a bedding.
 Usually, the lumber used for rodent houses is already dried, or ‘kiln dried’.
-Pine is a safe material for making pet houses, but unsafe as bedding.
+Pine is a safe material for making pet houses, but unsafe as bedding if not thermally processed.

 How Often to Change the Pine Bedding and Can It Be Mixed with Other Types of Shavings?

-The pine bedding is the same as any other type of bedding shavings; it needs to be changed frequently.
+The pine bedding is the same as any other type of bedding shavings – it needs to be changed frequently.
 Most owners clean the bedding once a week, which is too seldom and it needs to be changed often.
-Clean bedding is essential for the health and happiness of the cavy.
+Clean bedding is essential for the health and happiness of the guinea pig.

-The pine bedding might mask the urine odor of your cavy, but it’s not healthy for it, as we mentioned.
+The pine bedding might mask the urine odor of your guinea pig, but it’s not healthy, as we mentioned.
 Still, if that one is used, you can air it out prior to putting it in the cage.
 Some people that have a bit of pine and bit of hay at once, tend to combine these two.
-The trick is to put the pine bedding first, and cover it with hay pellets on top.
-This stops the phenols to release scent and press them covered underneath – this is ok but only as an urgent practical solution.
+The trick is to put the pine bedding first and cover it with hay pellets on top.
+This stops the phenols to release the scent – this is ok but only as an urgent practical solution.

 Which Beddings Are the Best for the Cavies?

 As a rule of thumb, there are always more than one or two suitable types of bedding.
-For example, Aspen wood shavings are pretty much an excellent quality.
-They don’t have the same aroma and strong scents like other types and are not irritants.
+For example, aspen wood shavings are pretty much an excellent type of bedding.
+They don’t have the same aroma and strong scents like other types of wood.

 You could also use bedding made from fibers of wood pulp and this is quite popular among cavy owners.